 Bat profiles, or barrel diameters differ between baseball, softball and youth bats.
 The barrels of baseball bats are fatter than those of softball bats.
 Adult softball bats (both slow- and fast-pitch) are narrower, with diameters of only 2-1/4".
 Youth bats have the same diameter as adult slow-pitch bats.

 Understanding the differences between baseball bats, deciding on the right kind of bat and buying the right bat for yourself or your child might seem a daunting task if you are very new to this game.
-At the youth level there is no difference in bats for softball and baseball.

 You surely don’t want to make a poor decision and waste your money on a bat that doesn’t serve your purpose.
 That is exactly why you should purchase your baseball bats and gear from real humans who love the game as much as you do.